Ricky Greenwald

-Ricky Greenwald is a clinical psychologist and an expert on eye movement desensitization and reprocessing (EMDR).
-He is also the creator of progressive counting (PC), both psychotherapy methods for resolving traumatic memories and associated symptoms.
+Ricky Greenwald is a clinical psychologist.
+An expert on eye movement desensitization and reprocessing (EMDR), he is also the creator of progressive counting (PC), both are psychotherapy methods for resolving traumatic memories and associated symptoms.
 He founded the Trauma Institute & Child Trauma Institute, a non-profit organization, and is currently its executive director and chair of the faculty.

 Education

 Greenwald holds a B.S. in Psychology from Lesley College (1988) and an M.A. degree in Psychology from Forest Institute of Professional Psychology (1989).
 After completing a two-year certificate in Family Therapy at the Kantor Family Institute (1991), Greenwald returned to the Forest Institute and earned his Psy.D. in Clinical Psychology (1994) followed by a post-doc in Child and Adolescent Trauma from Community Services Institute (1996).

 Professional contributions

 Assessment

 Greenwald has developed various assessment instruments for children's post-traumatic symptoms, including the Child Report of Post-traumatic Symptoms (CROPS) and Parent Report of [the child's] Posttraumatic Symptoms (PROPS), Lifetime Incidence of Traumatic Events for students or parents (LITE-S and LITE-P), and Problem Rating Scale.
 These have been widely translated, and the CROPS & PROPS are available in about 20 languages.